Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Form/Revolve.md

 ## Creating a revolution by using a sketch contour.
 1. Select the sketch which defines the profile.
 2. Select __Revolve__ from ribbon menu.
+3. Select the axis around which the sketch contour will be revolved.
-3. Adjust the axis and other settings in the property panel.
+4. Adjust the axis and other settings in the property panel.